pquiring/QSharp/readme.txt

   to build with MSVC++
     -G "NMake Makefiles"

+To compile with MSVC++
+  cs2cpp required options : --cxx=17 --msvc
+  Requires CMake/3.10

 To compile under cygwin/mingw define these environment variables before calling cmake: set CC=/usr/bin/x86_64-w64-mingw32-gcc.exe set CXX=/usr/bin/x86_64-w64-mingw32-gcc.exe
+Note when you install the mingw versions of Qt5 it will also install the cygwin version of qt5 which version doesn't match.
+  You'll need to move the /usr/include/qt5 folder and then create the symlink below.
-If using cygwin/mingw you need to create a symlink /usr/include/qt5 to /usr/x86_64-w64-mingw32/sys-root/mingw/include/qt5 cd \cygwin ln -s /usr/x86_64-w64-mingw32/sys-root/mingw/include/qt5 /usr/include/qt5 Do not install the cygwin version of qt5 since it's version is different and can cause unresolved linker errors.
+If using cygwin/mingw you need to create a symlink /usr/include/qt5 to /usr/x86_64-w64-mingw32/sys-root/mingw/include/qt5 cd \cygwin mv qt5 qt5.cygwin ln -s /usr/x86_64-w64-mingw32/sys-root/mingw/include/qt5 /usr/include/qt5

 Under cygwin you should also define: set CMAKE_LEGACY_CYGWIN_WIN32=0